Bra-A-Ket/Bra-A-Ket/README.md

-- 👋 Hi, I’m @Bra-A-Ket
+👋 Hi, I’m @Bra-A-Ket and from time to time I enjoy writing code in python :)
-- 👀 I’m interested in theoretical physics
-- 🌱 I’m currently learning to code physics animation w/ python as a hobby:)

 <!---
 Bra-A-Ket/Bra-A-Ket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.